Need to show content when users click a button or complete an action, rather than automatically on page load? Here's how!

 Triggered by Candu CTAs

-When one piece of Candu content launches another (like a button in a modal that starts a product tour), the triggered content doesn't need its own placement.
+When one piece of Candu content launches another (for example, a button in a modal that starts a product tour), the triggered content doesn’t need its own placement.
+You’ll trigger it using Trigger Overlay, Trigger Tour, or Trigger Hotspots, depending on the content type.

 Used in "Change Content" interactions